john-abo/HYL-hackathon-409Stream/README.md

-Step 1: First, Extract the zip file group18.zip to a destination of your choosing, we personally think extracting to Desktop is most convenient.
+Step 1: First, Extract the zip file FinishedBuild.zip to a destination of your choosing, we personally think extracting to Desktop is most convenient.

-Step 2: Now, click on the group18 folder you have extracted, right as you click on the file, you can paste the required files we have listed above.
-Please do not put the required files anywhere else in the folder, they have to be in the "group18" directory so our commands work immediately.
+Step 2: Now, click on the FinishedBuild folder you have extracted, right as you click on the file, you can paste the required files we have listed above.
+Please do not put the required files anywhere else in the folder, (In the .zip file, we have included those files for your convenience, so feel free to skip this step). they have to be in the "FinishedBuild" directory so our commands work immediately.

 Step 3: To test the combination finder and report generator, open the command line, and navigate to the directory by copying the address off the group18 directory and pasting it into cmd.
-For my case, since I saved it to my desktop, the command would be: cd C:\Users\moeya\Desktop\group18
+For my case, since I saved it to my desktop, the command would be: cd C:\Users\moeya\Desktop\FinishedBuild

 Step 3.5: compile classes chairData, deskData, filingData, FormPrinter, node and search using the following commands:
 	javac edu/ucalgary/ensf409/chairData.java